TEXT-S&P summary: Autoliv Inc.

 Rationale

-The ratings on Autoliv Inc., the parent company of the Sweden-based Autoliv group, reflect our view of the company’s leading market position in auto safety products, principally seat belts and air bags.
+The ratings on Autoliv Inc., the parent company of the Sweden-based Autoliv group, reflects our view of the company’s leading market position in auto safety products, principally seat belts and air bags.
 The Autoliv group supplies leading global automotive original equipment manufacturers (OEMs) and has a stronger and more diverse customer and geographic mix than is typical in the automobile components industry.
 These strengths are offset by the close correlation of safety-system demand to cyclical new auto sales and recurring pricing pressure from OEMs.
 Accordingly, we assess Autoliv Inc.’s business risk profile as “satisfactory.”
 We classify the company’s financial risk profile as “intermediate” in view of its cyclical profitability but generally positive free operating cash flow.
-Despite particularly strong credit metrics and liquidity over the past two years, we view the company’s financial policies of maintaining net debt to EBITDA below 3.0x and EBITA to net interest of over 2.75x as only “moderate.”
+Despite particularly strong credit metrics and liquidity over the past two years, we view the company’s financial policies of maintaining net debt to EBITDA significantly below 3.0x and EBITDA to net interest of over 2.75x as only “moderate”.
 We expect higher future borrowings to fund shareholder returns, acquisitions, and payment of a fine to settle the remaining European price-fixing investigation.
-As of Sept.
-30, 2012, Autoliv had committed facilities in place and scope to increase borrowings by at least $1 billion within the company’s financial policies and the current ratings.
+As of March 31, 2012, there were committed facilities in place and scope to increase borrowings by at least $1 billion within the company’s financial policies and the current ratings.

 S&P base-case operating scenario